-After Abraham's great victory in rescuing his nephew from his captors and rejecting the king of Sodom's sly, but tempting offer, we are introduced to an intriguing individual called Melchizedek, which means "king of Righteousness".
-He was no ordinary person for he was "El Elyon"...
-"Priest of the most High God".
-But he also had the title "king of Peace" for we read that "Melchizedek was the king of Salem - i.e. PEACE".
+After Abraham's great victory in rescuing his nephew from his captors and rejecting the king of Sodom's sly, but tempting offer, we are introduced to an intriguing individual called Melchizedek, which means 'king of Righteousness'.
+He was no ordinary person for he was 'El Elyon, Priest of the most High God'.
+But he also had the title 'king of Peace' for we read: "Melchizedek was the king of Salem."

-Melchizedek is mentioned, by name, nine times in the Bible - by king David in his writings as well as the writer to the Hebrews.
-Our interest in this curious character is heightened when we read: "Melchizedek king of Salem brought out bread and wine - Now Melchizedek was a priest of God Most High."
+Melchizedek is mentioned, by name, nine times in the Bible by both king David in his writings and by the writer to the Hebrews.
+Our interest in this curious character is heightened when we read: "Melchizedek, king of Salem, brought out bread and wine, now Melchizedek was a priest of God Most High."

-As king of Salem we further recognise that Melchizedek... this King-Priest of the most High God, ruled over the eternal city of Jerusalem, where God had chosen to place His holy name.
-He was governor of a city in the centre of the Canaanite stronghold of paganism; satanic evil and demonic wickedness.. and yet he greeted Abraham with the most cherished emblems of our Christian faith - bread and wine.
+As king of Salem, we further recognise that Melchizedek, this King-Priest of the most High God, ruled over the eternal city of Jerusalem where God had chosen to place His holy name.
+He was governor of a city in the centre of the Canaanite stronghold of paganism, satanic evil, and demonic wickedness, and yet he greeted Abraham with the most cherished emblems of our Christian faith - bread and wine.

-Whether the bread and wine were for refreshment, following his successful rescue mission or whether it was for some sort of ceremonial purpose, we do not know.
-But this incident with the intriguing individual called Melchizedek - king of Righteousness, king of Peace, king of Jerusalem and priest of the most High God, no doubt heightened Abraham's faith in the Lord and strengthened his resolve to fight the good fight of faith.
+Whether the bread and wine were for refreshment following his successful rescue mission, or whether it was for some sort of ceremonial purpose, we do not know.
+But this incident with the intriguing individual called Melchizedek, king of Righteousness, king of Peace, king of Jerusalem, and priest of the most High God, no doubt heightened Abraham's faith in the Lord and strengthened his resolve to fight the good fight of faith.